WHO WE ARE

 EXPLORE OUR PROJECTS

-Making Art Making Change is a non-profit charity committed to giving voice to social issues within communities through the use of visual arts, mixed media and story telling.
+Making Art Making Change is a non-profit charity committed to giving voice to individuals in a group setting within communities through the use of visual arts.

-Our experienced artist educators are committed to creating a safe and fun space where participants can explore artistic expression while developing self awareness, collaboration skills and original creative thinking.
+Our experienced artist educators are committed to creating a safe space and engaging projects where participants can explore artistic expression while developing self-awareness, collaboration skills and original creative thinking.
 Our focus is to facilitate dialogue and collaboration, thereby strengthening community bonds and reducing isolation.

 Charitable Number 770955870 RR0001